 When Can Babies Eat Shellfish?

 Some experts suggest feeding well-cooked shellfish once the baby is older than six months and has started consuming other solids, such as cereals, grains, poultry, and meat.
-However, some recommend delaying it up to 12 months due to its potential to cause allergies (1).
+However, some recommend delaying it up to 9 to 12 months due to its potential to cause allergies (1).

 Consult a pediatrician and know the right age to start feeding shellfish to your baby, especially if you have a family history of food allergies.

 The nutritional value varies across the types of shellfish (crustaceans and mollusks).
 The commonly consumed crustaceans are crab, crayfish, lobster, shrimp, krill, and prawn, while widely consumed mollusks are clams, scallops, oysters, and mussels (2).

 Below is an approximate nutritional composition of various shellfish types (cooked) with a serving size of three ounces (85g) (3).